transdigiware/blockchain/howto/ibp-console-advanced-deployment.md

 #### Consideration when using an external CA to generate certificates
 {: #ibp-console-govern-third-party-openssl}

-If the generated private key is in PKCS #1 format, before it can be used by the console, it needs to be converted to PKCS #8 format by running the following openssl command:
+If a generated private key is in PKCS #1 format, before it can be used by the console, it needs to be converted to PKCS #8 format by running the following openssl command:
 ```
 openssl pkcs8 -topk8 -inform PEM -outform PEM -nocrypt -in identity.1.pem -out identity.8.pem
 ```